lmathon/Med_Port_eDNA/README.md

-# Benchmarking biodiversity of seaports with eDNA and nearby marine reserves
+# Benchmarking fish biodiversity of seaports with eDNA and nearby marine reserves

-This repository contains the codes to analyze eDNA data collected in ports and open areas in the Mediterranean French coast.
+This repository contains the codes to analyze eDNA data collected in seaports and open areas in the Mediterranean French coast.

 ### Metadata